RealALeon/FactomLibrary/README.md

 ## Installing
 Just clone the project and open it in Visual Studio.

-## What does this library allow me to do?
+## What does this library allows me to do?
 You will be able to:
 - Create your own entry credit address and store it in the wallet
 - Retrieve the credit balance of your public EC address